 - In a network, people often search for e-commerce vendors based on numerical criteria, e.g., commission percentage, average sale price, conversion, and the like.
-Though that is a rational approach, you can be certain that there will always be several vendors whose scores beat you.
+Though that is a rational approach, you can be certain that there will always be several vendors whose scores beat yours.
 As a result, you may not get an opportunity to be shortlisted at all.

 - Maybe you want to run an affiliate campaign in a unique style.
 The network process may not allow that.

 - In an affiliate marketing network system, there is an additional degree of separation between you and your affiliate.
 To begin with, purely online business relationships are tough to maintain.
 The presence of an intermediary makes it all the more difficult.
-If we were an e-commerce business that was serious about affiliate marketing, we would do everything in our control to develop a strong relationship with my affiliates.
-Going through a network makes that a difficult.
+If we were an e-commerce business that was serious about affiliate marketing, we would do everything in our control to develop a strong relationship with our affiliates.
+Going through a network makes that difficult.

 - Most affiliate networks influence your affiliate terms.

 - Let's not forget that network commissions, not just affiliate commissions, add a whole new cost head to your earnings statement.
-With ever slimming margins in e-commerce, every additional cost makes survival difficult.
+With ever-slimming margins in e-commerce, every additional cost makes survival difficult.